UWC2-APIDOC/to-do-service-au24/docs/tutorials/delete-a-task_chood.md

 # Tutorial: Delete a task

-Here you will learn here how to delete a previously created task from your to-do list.
+Here you will learn here how to delete a task from your to-do list.

-This tutorial will take about 10 minutes to complete.
+This tutorial takes about 10 minutes to complete.

-**Caution**: Deleting a task will remove the task item from the To-do Service forever.
+**Caution**: Deleting a task removes the task item from the To-do Service forever.

-## Pre-requisites
+## Prerequisites

-Make sure you have completed all of the steps in [System Pre-requisites](../before-you-start-a-tutorial.md) before you start the tutorial.
+Make sure to complete all of the steps in [System Pre-requisites](../before-you-start-a-tutorial.md).

 ## Delete a task

-Deleting a task requires you add (`DELETE`) to a task request with a specific task ID.
+Deleting a task uses a request with the (`DELETE`) method and the task's task ID.

 ### To delete a task

-1. First ensure your local service is running.
-If not, you can start it using the following command:
+1. Confirm your local service is running.
+If it's not, use the following command to start it:

     ```shell
     cd your-github-workspace>/to-do-service/api